skv-headless/PythonBasics/README.md

 PythonBasics
 ============

-simple notes about python basics
+simple but also effective notes about python basics